-Earlier tenders were given to locals for manual de-weeding but the present Vice Chairman of LAWDA made sure that there is no middleman involved and has employed 1,300 boatmen to clean the lake.
+Earlier, tenders were given to locals for manual de-weeding but the present Vice Chairman of LAWDA made sure that there is no middleman involved and has employed 1,300 boatmen to clean the lake.

 “Previously there was a third part involved between the labourers and the department, we have eradicated the third party system and now the money will be directly paid to workers,” he added.

 Known as Kashmir’s jewel, Dal lake’s trouble started largely in the 1990s as encroachments started taking place around the lake area.
 With increasing tourist arrival new constructions started to come up around the lake.
-The waste from these newly made up construction was disposed in the lake as there was no proper system of drainage that time.
+The waste from these newly made up construction was disposed of in the lake as there was no proper system of drainage that time.